NotNite/htmlua/README.md

 </html>
 ```

 ...all dynamically at request time.
 It is effectively serverside rendering where your output file is being rendered from Lua functions.
+It is written in 100% vanilla Lua and can be integrated into any Lua environment.
 It supports a component-like system for reusing blocks of HTML.
 It runs on six operating systems with a single file thanks to the [redbean](https://redbean.dev/) web server.

 It is suggested to read `src/pages/index.html.lua`, as it is heavily commented.